Skip to footer content

 Why Is Exporting Lists to Excel Files Challenging?

-Traditional approaches to export data to Excel often involve Microsoft Office Interop, which requires MS Excel installation on the server and creates deployment headaches.
+Traditional approaches to export data to Excel often involve Microsoft Office Interop, which requires Excel installation on the server and creates deployment headaches.
 Manual cell-by-cell population using reflection is time-consuming and error-prone.
 IronXL's powerful data import features solve these problems with intelligent property mapping between data sources and Excel column headers, without requiring MS Office or complex reflection code.

 How to Export Simple List Data to Excel?